Sic4rio/owasp-web-testing-guide/README.md

 # OWASP Web Testing Guide

-This Python script allows you to interactively explore and execute various test cases from the OWASP Testing Guide.
+This Python script allows you to interactively explore various test cases from the OWASP Testing Guide.
 You can select categories, view specific test cases, and see detailed instructions for each test case.

 ## Features